xiurongy3506/independent_study/entries/entry6.md

 _I also added a "< Back" button.
 The concept of passing from one view to the other is the same.
 In this case, clicking the back button will move from the second view to the first view._

-## Modified steps of setting up multiple views (from last week)
+## Steps of setting up multiple views
+Last week, I jot down my steps of setting up multiple view in which resulted in an error.
+Below is the steps I took that has helped me avoid the errors i ended up with.

-1. Have the first view (View Controller Setup)
+1. Have the first view (View Controller) Setup
-    - Connect all components of the first view to view controller (dragging)
+    - Connect all components of the first view to view controller (by dragging)
 2. Create a second view
     - Create a new file > select Cocoa Touch Class > Give the class a name > subclass of UIViewController > next
 3. Go to the library and place a View Controller on the storyboard
 4. Click on this new view and go the identity inspector
-5. Set the class name of this second view to the name that you assigned to the file you've created
+5. Set the class name of this second view to the name that you have assigned to the new file
 5. Drag the button(or any other attribute you made) from the first view to the second view and click “show”
 6. The connection is now being set up from the first view to the second view!